EurekaCommunity/VideoRow/README.md

 # Introduction

-VideoRow is a Eureka custom row that allows us to take or choose a video fromt their media library.
+VideoRow is a Eureka custom row that allows us to take or choose a video fromt our media library.